gatsbyjs/gatsby/docs/blog/2018-05-31-open-sourcing-gatsby-workshops/index.md

 If you'd like to contribute to making workshops and tutorials more awesome, here are a few of the many issues we created in the [Documentation Project](https://github.com/gatsbyjs/gatsby/projects/3) as a result of what we learned in the workshops; contributions welcome!
 (Note: we used the main [tutorials](/tutorial/) in the workshops, so edits and improvements to the tutorials also improve the workshop)

-- _Good first issue_: [Emphasize file names](https://github.com/gatsbyjs/gatsby/issues/5608) with (bold, italics, headers, or some other way) when people copy and paste code, because it’s easy to miss _where_ you’re supposed to paste it with the current format
+- _Good first issue_: [Emphasize file names](https://github.com/gatsbyjs/gatsby/issues/5608) with (bold, italics, headers, or some other way) when people copy and paste code, because it's easy to miss _where_ you're supposed to paste it with the current format
 - _Good first issue_: Make it clear in tutorial part 0 and workshops that all instructions are built assuming that you have installed [VS Code and Prettier](https://github.com/gatsbyjs/gatsby/issues/5610) because those work well with React
-- [Add a copy button to code examples](https://github.com/gatsbyjs/gatsby/issues/5030) because people often missed backticks if their screen resolution didn’t make the ticks very visible
+- [Add a copy button to code examples](https://github.com/gatsbyjs/gatsby/issues/5030) because people often missed backticks if their screen resolution didn't make the ticks very visible

 We loved hosting workshops and plan to keep developing the resources as we learn.
-We’re so grateful for the workshop attendees and their feedback.
+We're so grateful for the workshop attendees and their feedback.

 And just as a reminder: we will keep improving these workshops and hope you'll help us do that!
 Share your ideas and report how these workshops go for you in the [Open source repo](https://github.com/gatsbyjs/gatsby) through issues and PRs (if you ran into problems with the workshops and/or have ideas of how to improve them) or [Twitter](https://twitter.com/gatsbyjs) if you want to share an upcoming workshops you're running.